Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 The Leaf Raft is a raft that floats on water and that can be moved by standing on its edge.
 Lava is an environmental hazard which damages Mario.
 Unrealistically, we can have a thin layer of water on top of a layer of lava.
 Finally, an electric fence is another environmental hazard which damages Mario but will allow the Leaf Raft to pass through it.

-\begin{theorem} Collecting a Power Star in a Super Mario Galaxy 2 galaxy is \PSPACE-hard assuming no galaxy size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:AllSelfClosingPspace}), where the target to collect is a Star.
-The simulation of a symmetric self-closing door is shown in \figref{fig:smg2-door}.
-The Star is under a Daredevil Comet, making Mario have only 1 HP, so he cannot afford to bounce in the lava or shock-boost through an electric fence.
+\begin{theorem} Collecting a Power Star in a Super Mario Galaxy 2 galaxy is \PSPACE-hard assuming no galaxy size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:planar-scd-pspace}), where the target to collect is a Power Star. \figref{fig:smg2-door} shows the simulation of a symmetric self-closing door.
+The Power Star is under a Daredevil Comet, making Mario have only 1 HP, so he cannot afford to bounce in the lava or shock-boost through an electric fence.

-Mario goes from port 1 to port 2 and opens the port 3 to port 4 traversal by crossing the 1-way wall and riding the Leaf Raft across, then carefully making the Leaf Raft partially cross the electric fence.
-He cannot move to the section between port 3 and port 4 because of the electric fences.
+Mario goes from $1$ to $2$ and opens the $3 \to 4$ traversal by crossing the one-way wall and riding the Leaf Raft across, then carefully making the Leaf Raft partially cross the electric fence.
+He cannot move to the section between $3$ and $4$ because of the electric fences.
 The lava is too long to simply jump to the other side, so the Leaf Raft is needed.
-Mario cannot do anything from port 2 because the 1-way wall blocks him from going to port 1.
-Mario goes from port 3 to port 4 in a similar manner. \end{proof}
+Mario cannot do anything from $2$ because the one-way wall blocks him from going to $1$.
+Mario goes from $3$ to $4$ in a similar manner. \end{proof}